czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 People who exercise eminent domain have incentives to exercise their authority far beyond the point where is a benefit. changing people's location does not change their behavior

-Urban Sprawl Fallacy: The underlying basis for the criticisms rests on a presumption of better aesthetic taste on the part of third party observers, as compared to the taste of ground-level inhabitants.
+## Urban Sprawl Fallacy:

+The underlying basis for the criticisms rests on a presumption of better aesthetic taste on the part of third party observers, as compared to the taste of ground-level inhabitants.

-FACT: The American government in fact pays farmers 50 Economie Facts and Fallacies billions of dollars to take farm land out of production, in order to try to keep agricultural surpluses from being even larger and more costly than they are.
+FACT: The American government in fact pays farmers 50 billions of dollars to take farm land out of production, in order to try to keep agricultural surpluses from being even larger and more costly than they are.

+## FALLACY:

-FALLACY: It is often assumed that suburbanization means an increased use of automobiles and therefore an increased use of fuels, resulting in an increased pollution of the air.
+It is often assumed that suburbanization means an increased use of automobiles and therefore an increased use of fuels, resulting in an increased pollution of the air.

 While some jobs can move out of the city with the people, some other jobs cannot.
 Firemen, policemen, etc. and so must commute from whatever distance is required for them to find housing that they can afford.

----------MALE AND FEMALE FALLACIES----------
+## MALE AND FEMALE FALLACIES

 Moreover, these differences have changed over time, so that a lessening of income disparities between the sexes cannot be automatically attributed to a lessening of employer discrimination.

-Differences between women and men in physical strength

 Mom's have domestic responsibilities, so incomes tend to lag behind men.